 The Corporation does not currently have a formal orientation program for new directors.
 The Board has not at this time taken any measures to provide continuing education for the directors.
-However, the directors of the Corporation are encouraged to attend, at the Corporation's expense, any seminar given by the Exchange or the Canadian Securities Administrators relating to the management of a public company or relating to their responsibilities as a director of a public company.
+However, the directors of the Corporation are encouraged to attend, at the Corporation's expense, any seminar given by the Exchange, the Canadian Securities Administrators or Institute of Corporate Directors (ICD) relating to the management of a public company or relating to their responsibilities as a director of a public company.
 Furthermore, the directors are given access to the Corporation's legal advisors for any questions they may have relating to such responsibilities.